English II Advanced

 Once I moved to Austin and taught for a while, I knew I wanted to go back to get my Masters in Reading Education and Reading Specialist Certification at Texas State University.
 I needed to better myself for my students because I knew that I must be prepared and educated to give them the best education like my family and community wanted for me.

 College Board’s Course Overview:

-Pre-AP English II is a year-long, pre-advanced academic course that’s primary function is to prepare students for the AP Language and Composition, and AP Literature and Composition courses.
-The Pre-AP English II course is designed to challenge students through high level text selection, rigorous multiple choice questions, and complex essay prompts.
-To prepare students for these courses, instructors have chosen college level texts that reflect the College Board’s course overview.
+English II Advanced is a year-long, advanced academic course that’s primary function is to prepare students for the AP Language and Composition, and AP Literature and Composition courses.
+The English II Advanced course is designed to challenge students through high-level text selection, high-level text analysis techniques, and complex essay prompts.
+To prepare students for AP courses, instructors have chosen college-level texts that reflect the College Board’s course overview.
 The reading and deep analysis of texts in tandem with a rigorous writing program provide students with the highest chance of success in future college-level courses.

 Class phone: 512-841-9030